-Richard D. Sisson, Jr. is the George F. Fuller Professor of Mechanical Engineering and Director of Manufacturing and Materials Engineering at WPI.
-He is also the principal investigator (PI) for several projects in WPI’s Center for Heat Treating Excellence.
-Professor Sisson has been with WPI for 40 years.
+Richard D. Sisson, Jr. is a Professor of Mechanical Engineering and Director of the Center for Heat Treating Excellence at WPI.
+Professor Sisson has been with WPI for 40+ years.
 In addition, he has taught at Virginia Polytechnic Institute and has been a research metallurgist with DuPont Savannah Laboratory and a staff engineer with Exxon Chemical Company.

 Professor Sisson received his BS in metallurgical engineering from Virginia Polytechnic Institute in 1969, MS in 1971.
 In 1975 he earned a PhD in materials science and Engineering from Purdue University.
 Professor Sisson's main research interest is the application of the fundamentals of diffusion kinetics, modeling, and thermodynamics to the solution of materials problems.
 He is currently working on modeling the surface-treating of steels and heat-treating aluminum alloys.
-He has also worked on the effects of deposition-process parameters on the microstructure and cyclic thermal stability of partially stabilized zirconia thermal barrier coatings, and the effects of sub-gamma prime solvus dwells and supersolvus heat up rates on the grain coarsening behavior of a variety of superalloys.
+He has also worked on the effects of deposition-process parameters on the microstructure and cyclic thermal stability of partially stabilized zirconia thermal barrier coatings.